Home > Expeditions > Northern Lights Explorer

 Day 8 Jan Mayen

 The approach to Jan Mayen is spectacular.
-The huge Beerenberg volcano is the world’s northernmost active volcano, last erupting in 1985.
-The northern part of the island is a great place to look for whales and dolphins, and contains impressive glaciers, some of which reach the sea.
-If the weather is friendly, we will try to land at Kvalrossbukta, a relatively sheltered bay on the island’s west coast.
-This is one of the landings used to supply the Norwegian weather station at Olonkinbyen, a settlement situated on the eastern side of the island.
-We hope to land in front of the station at Olonkinbyen, so as to visit before embarking on a three-hour hike (weather permitting) back across the island to where the Greg Mortimer will be waiting for us in Kvalrossbukta, and our trusty Zodiacs will transport us back to the ship.
+The huge 2,277-metre (7,470 foot) Beerenberg volcano is the northernmost active volcano in the world, and it last erupted in 1985.
+The northern part of the island is a great place to look for whales and dolphins and contains impressive glaciers, some of which reach the sea.
+If the weather is favourable, we will try to land at Kvalrossbukta, a relatively sheltered bay on the island’s west coast.
+This is one of the landings used to supply the weather station Olonkinbyen, situated on the eastern side of the island.

 In the coming days, a host of choices are available to us, and depending on ice and weather conditions, the east coast of Greenland is ours to explore.
 The members of our experienced Expedition Team, who have made countless journeys to this area, will use their expertise to tailor our voyage to suit the day-to-day conditions.
 This allows us to make best use of the prevailing weather, ice conditions and any opportunities for wildlife encounters.
 We generally attempt up to two landings or Zodiac excursions per day, including cruising along spectacular ice cliffs, following whales feeding near the surface.